513: The Brain That Wouldn't Die

 [Sung.]
 You don’t bring me torsos …

-A paraphrase of the song "You Don't Bring Me Flowers," which was a monster hit for Neil Diamond and Barbra Streisand in 1978.
-The song was originally written in a shorter form as the theme song for the failed sitcom All That Glitters, but wound up not being used when the show went in another direction.
+Riffing on the song “You Don’t Bring Me Flowers,” which was a monster hit for Neil Diamond and Barbra Streisand in 1978.
+The song was originally written (by Neil Diamond with Alan and Marilyn Bergman) in a shorter form as the theme song for the failed sitcom All That Glitters, but wound up not being used when the show went in another direction.
 Diamond and Streisand originally recorded the song separately, but a Nashville radio station program director spliced the two versions together as a going-away present for his wife (the two had recently divorced).
 The combined version proved to be a hit, and Streisand and Diamond agreed to record an official version, which promptly leapt to the top of the charts.
 The song lyrics tell the story of a couple who have drifted apart.

 From Hollywood’s Pantages Theatre!